workBy HowDoIUseAI Team

 Skip the flashier features for now.
 Voice mode is fun but inconsistent.
 The coding features are decent but not better than existing tools.
 Image generation is fine but not groundbreaking.

-The boring truth about AI productivity
+What's the boring truth about AI productivity?

 The hype will move on to the next model, but these core improvements - better document understanding, seamless workspace integration, smarter formatting - these are the foundations that make AI genuinely useful instead of just impressive.